CSCfi/csc-user-guide/docs/apps/geoconda.md

 -   [swiftclient, keystoneclient](https://docs.openstack.org/python-swiftclient/latest/) - for working with SWIFT storage, for example Allas.
 -   **[xarray](http://xarray.pydata.org)** - for multidimensional raster data, inc. [rioxarray](https://corteva.github.io/rioxarray).
 -   [xarray-spatial](https://xarray-spatial.org/) - efficient common raster analysis functions for xarray.
 NEW 2022
--   And many more, for retrieving the full list in Puhti-rhel8 use:
+-   And many more, for retrieving the full list in Puhti use:
     `list-packages`

 Additionally geoconda includes: